List of the Basic Functions in Haskell [w/ Examples]

 elem 5 [1, 2, 3, 4] -- Result: False

-notElem: is the opposite of elem.
+notElem: Is the opposite of elem.
 It returns True if the value is not in the list, otherwise it returns False.

 notElem 3 [1, 2, 4] -- Result: True